Geometric operations#

 Symmetric difference

-The methods listed in Table 27 can also be used in the two modes mentioned for .distance (Distance (geopandas)), namely one-to-many or pairwise (Fig. 57).
+The methods listed in Table 26 can also be used in the two modes mentioned for .distance (Distance (geopandas)), namely many-to-one or pairwise (Fig. 57).
 In the following example we demonstrate the first mode (many-to-one), which is both simpler and more useful.
 For the first (“many”) input we’ll take towns, while for the second (“one”) geometry, we’ll take a particular railway segment, part of the line that goes from Tel-Aviv to Jerusalem:

 seg = rail[rail['SEGMENT'] == 'נתבג - יצחק נבון_198']